cernanb/subreddits/spec.md

 Specs:

-[s]Have a CLI for interfacing with the application [x]Pull data from an external source
+[x]Have a CLI for interfacing with the application [x]Pull data from an external source
 [x]Implement both list and detail views